 The Reveal Password feature is disabled for this option, as end-users will never have access to their passwords.

-Okta provides integration toolkits to enable apps that are not in the OAN to support SAML.
+Okta provides integration toolkits to enable apps that are not in the OIN to support SAML.
 You can obtain SAML integration toolkits for .NET, Java, and PHP platforms.

 SSO for Active Directory-Authenticated Web Apps